corvus-dotnet/Corvus.Extensions.Newtonsoft.Json/docs/adr/0002-separation-of-concerns-in-component-registration.md

 ## Consequences

-The use of `ObsoleteAttribute` on the existing method prevents this change from being a breaking one, however it will mean that codebases that depend on this library and treat warnings as errors will need minor code changes in order to accept this update.
+The use of `ObsoleteAttribute` on the existing method prevents this change from being a breaking one, but it will mean that codebases that depend on this library and treat warnings as errors will need minor code changes in order to accept this update.